ParagRaut/ComicApi/README.md

 Goto this address on web browser of your choice
 URL: https://localhost:5001 or http://localhost:5000

-Feel free to create pull requests and enjoy comic strips
+Feel free to create pull requests and enjoy comic strips without ads :)